HL7/US-Core/input/pagecontent/screening-and-assessments.md

 #### US Core Observation Simple Observation Profile

-Some systems record clinical judgments as a Problem or Health Concern.
-For those systems that support them as observations, US Core defines a [US Core Simple Observation Profile] that US Core Servers **MAY** support.
-This observation may contribute to the identification of future problems or health concerns and can support service requests and procedures.
+Systems record clinical judgments as a problem or health concern or as an observation.
+For systems that support clinical judgments as observations, US Core defines a [US Core Simple Observation Profile] to represent these findings (for example, “I found patient has this problem”).
+US Core Servers **MAY** support this profile.
+This observation can contribute to the identification of future problems or health concerns and support service requests and procedures.
 When an Simple Observation or Problem or Health Concern is recorded based on an Assessment or Screening tool, systems **SHOULD** associate it with the US Core Observation Screening and Assessments observation.

 #### What About QuestionnaireResponse?